Findings overview

 Status

-The default status of the finding is Open, you can change the status of the finding.
+The default status of a finding is Open, you can change the status of the finding.

 Change status